x43x61x69/HITCON-Badge/README.md

 ### Game Play

-- There's a small game that can be activated via holding `RIGHT + X + B`.
+- There's a mini game that can be activated via holding `RIGHT + X + B`.
   - You might be rewarded once your score is higher than **249**.
 - You might be able to catch some Pikachu if you were lucky.
   - You might be rewarded if you happen to catch the most.